avinkds/github/README.md

 	every time we can just run this to know the variance between local and remote repositories.
 ##### git pull
 	This fetches both.

+### revert merge commit

+git revert -m 1 <merge-commit-hash> ( Here 1 suggest to keep parent  which is the branch we had merged into)